 Dr. Adam Goldrich attended Binghamton University, renowned as one of the top public research universities in the U.S., where he received a Bachelor of Science degree in Chemistry and then attended Tel Aviv University – Sackler School of Medicine, a global leader in cancer and molecular biomedical research.
 As a medical student, he worked at a specialized clinic that provides medical care for undocumented immigrants administered by the internationally renowned Physicians for Human Rights.
 Upon graduating from medical school, he completed his internal medicine residency at SUNY Downstate Health Sciences University.
-Following his residency he was elected by his peers to be the Chief Resident at the world-renowned Kings County Hospital in Brooklyn, NY.
-Dr. Goldrich then trained as a fellow in medical oncology and hematology at Temple University Hospital’s Fox Chase Cancer Center, a National Cancer Institute designated Comprehensive Cancer Center research facility, that boasts two Nobel Prize faculty members who have brought about critical breakthroughs in cancer treatments.
+Following his residency, he was elected by his peers to be the Chief Resident at the world-renowned Kings County Hospital in Brooklyn, NY.
+Dr. Goldrich trained as a fellow in medical oncology and hematology at Temple University Hospital’s Fox Chase Cancer Center.

 Dr. Goldrich has leveraged his oncology and hematology expertise for continuing research in the use of immunotherapy and has given specific attention to comprehensive genomic tumor profiling and targeted therapies for the treatment of cancer.
 His clinical focus is on gastrointestinal cancers such as esophageal, stomach, pancreatic, liver, and colorectal cancers.
 He also has a focus on lung cancer, head and neck cancer, leukemia, and lymphoma.